graphile/crystal/examples/forum/TUTORIAL.md

 ![Alt text](images/6_role.jpg?raw=true "Role is contained in the JWT")

-Remember when Graphophile accepts an Authorization Request Header with a valid JWT containing a role field...
+Remember when PostGraphile accepts an Authorization Request Header with a valid JWT containing a role field...

 ![Alt text](images/4_header.jpg?raw=true "Set Request Header Authorization")